fs111/vagrant-hadoop-cluster/README.md

 ### Storage locations

 The namenode stores the `fsimage` in `/srv/hadoop/namenode`.
 The datanodes are storing all data in `/srv/hadoop/datanode`.
+The data for the zookeeper servers used by hbase is stored in `/srv/zookeeper`.

 ### Puppet